-MILLIONS OF PEOPLE FACE HUNGER.
+MORE THAN A MILLION PEOPLE FACE HUNGER IN SCOTLAND.

-We live in one of the wealthiest countries in the world, and yet one in seven people face hunger across the UK because they simply do not have enough money for the essentials we all need to get by.
+We live in one of the wealthiest countries in the world, and yet one in six people face hunger across Scotland because they simply do not have enough money for the essentials we all need to get by.

-How many people in our society are cutting back on food or skipping meals entirely because they don't have enough income?
+How many people in Scotland are cutting back on food or skipping meals entirely because they don't have enough income?

-- a) 9.7 million
+- a) 1.2 million

-- b) 11.3 million
+- b) 1.8 million

-- c) 4.6 million
+- c) 1.4 million

-Answer: b) 11.3 million
+Answer: a) 1.2 million

-CHILDREN IN THE UK ARE FACING HUNGER.
+CHILDREN IN SCOTLAND ARE FACING HUNGER.